-Alphabetical List of Graduate Programs in Geocognition and Geoscience Education Research: Includes United States, New Zealand, and Canada
+Alphabetical List of Graduate Programs in Geocognition and Geoscience Education Research: Includes United States, New Zealand, UK, and Canada

-Updated: 9/2021
+Updated: 3/2024

 Related posts: DBER GRADUATE PROGRAMS

-Graduate students in Geoscience Education at ASU benefit from a long-standing and productive collaboration among research faculty and students in its internationally respected: School of Earth and Space Exploration, Mary Lou Fulton Teachers College, and Julie Ann Wrigley Global Institute of Sustainability.
-The geologically, culturally, and historically rich Southwest offers a superb setting for studies of formal and informal teaching and learning, and ASU graduates the most STEM teachers of any university in the region.
-Current active research areas include place-based and cross-cultural geoscience teaching and learning; spatial visualization, figures, and animations in geoscience learning; geoscience teaching and learning in virtual environments; cultural validation of assessments; interpretation and informal learning in National Parks; concept sketches for learning and assessment; Native American ethnogeology; and strategic preparation of Earth-science teachers.
+Graduate students in Geoscience, Planetary Science, and Astronomy Education Research at ASU benefit from a long-standing and productive collaboration among research faculty, teaching faculty, and students in the internationally respected School of Earth and Space Exploration, and from collaborations with other ASU units such as Mary Lou Fulton College for Teaching and Learning Innovation and Julie Ann Wrigley Global Futures LaboratoryThe geologically and culturally rich Southwest, which also includes world-class dark skies and astronomical observatories, offers a superb setting for studies of formal and informal teaching and learning.
+ASU graduates the most STEM teachers of any university in the region.
+Current active research areas include: Strategic preparation and professional development of Earth and Space Sciences teachers, Teaching and learning in virtual and online environments, Indigenous Knowledges (i.e., community cultural values) and transformative geoscience education, Increasing diversity, equity, and inclusivity in science education, Place-based and culturally informed teaching and learning, and Interpretation and informal learning in National Parks.

 Auburn University: MS/PhD, Karen McNeal